AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/catalogs.md

 * Job Aids
 * Default instances of Courses and Learning Programs

-If the receivers of shared catalogs modify any of the received learning object fields in Captivate Prime application, then further propagation of updates to those fields do not take place for such learning objects.
+If the receivers of shared catalogs modify any of the received learning object fields in Learning Manager application, then further propagation of updates to those fields do not take place for such learning objects.
 For example, if the receiver edits the course fields such as Course Name or Short Description, then propagation does not occur when owner changes these fields.
-In other words, such edited learning object fields become local to receiver's Captivate Prime account.
+In other words, such edited learning object fields become local to receiver's Learning Manager account.

 ## Frequently Asked Questions {#frequentlyaskedquestions}